EarthWalkSoftware/alpine-nginx/README.md

 The **EarthWalkSoftware/alpine-nginx** is controlled by the **NGINX License**, available at https://hub.docker.com/_/nginx/

-A copy of the License is available inside the running container as a text file in the root directory: **/LICENSE**. and in the docker source on GitHub: https://github.com/EarthWalkSoftware/alpine-nginx
+A copy of the License is available inside the running container as a text file in the root directory: **/LICENSE**. and in the docker source.

 ----